 Another reason that your pooch might enjoy cuddling is to bond with you deeper.
 Your pooch enjoys your company and wants to make sure you feel the same way, so they may utilize behaviors like cuddling to show their love, affection, and loyalty, hoping to receive your loyalty and affection in return.
 The bottom line is that cuddling can be a reassuring activity for your dog that gives them peace of mind in knowing that you love them just as much as they love you.
 Cuddling to bond is most typically seen during naps or bedtime.

-Dogs Like Cuddling to Enhance the Pack’s Unity
+3. To Enhance the Pack’s Unity

 Dogs have a pack mentality.
 They know how important it is for everyone in their pack to share a common bond and respect for one another.
 In the wild, you will see wolves and stray dogs on top of each other because they are creating unity among the pack.
 A pack that sleeps together eats together and protects one another.